JCodeTalker/let_me_ask/README.md

-It's a web app made for live Q&A with one host.
+It's a web app for live Q&A with one host, made using React and Firebase.